PurpurMC/PurpurDocs/mkdocs/Configuration.md

     - **description**: Allows the ability to continuously trade with a villager through an End Gateway exploit.
 * ##### totem-of-undying-works-in-inventory
     - **default**: false
-    - **description**: Allows the totem of undying to work in your inventory, not just your offhand
+    - **description**: Allows the totem of undying to work anywhere in your inventory, not just your offhand
 * ##### ridable-in-water
     - **default**: false
     - **description**: Lets mobs/players ride on players if the player is in the water